From Club Welfare Officer, Ronnie Stevenson

 “All athletes are advised to be vigilant in using any supplement.
 No guarantee can be given that any particular supplement is free from prohibited substances.

-An important principle of the Code is that of strict liability, which states that athletes are solely responsible for any prohibited substances they use, attempt to use or is found in their system regardless of how it got there and if there was an intention to cheat.
+An important principle of the Code is that of strict liability, which states that athletes are solely responsible for any prohibited substance they use, attempt to use or is found in their system regardless of how it got there and if there was an intention to cheat.
 Before taking supplements, athletes must therefore assess the need, risk and consequences to their careers.

 Diet, lifestyle and training should all be optimised before athletes consider supplements and they should always consult a medical professional or nutritionist and seek advice.